Read This First

 Prompt 3: Provide an assessment of the disagreement between Gemini and the curator shown above.

-The section turns on Gemini’s Claim, Alternative Metrics of Knowledge, and Reassessment of Alternative Metrics of Knowledge.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Gemini’s Claim, Alternative Metrics of Knowledge, and Reassessment of Alternative Metrics of Knowledge in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Gemini’s Claim distinct from Alternative Metrics of Knowledge.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Gemini’s Claim distinct from Alternative Metrics of Knowledge.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Critical thinking and analysis of concepts based on rules of inference and deduction.